zoesimmons/hs-coding-club-box-model-philly-springside-chestn-f924/README.md

 Let's take [this code](http://jsfiddle.net/flatiron_precollege/hwk5yz4t/).
 I want to have some padding between the text and the border.
 The border surrounds the element, which in this case is the text `Flatiron //`, so we'd need to set some padding!
 In this example, we set `margin: 20px;` which separates 20px from the top, right, left, and bottom of the div.

+### Mark As Done

+Last step, as always, is to mark this lesson as done on Learn and backup your work on Github.
+In Nitrous, in the terminal in this lesson directory, enter `learn submit`.

 ### Share Share Share!

 We love it when you show us your work!
 Screen shot the posters or your code and share with **\#flatironcodeclub** and **\#dormposters**